View the Executive Summary for this brief.

-Whether you want to open a restaurant featuring your grandma’s Italian pasta, start a doggie day care business, braid hair, mow lawns or even teach, you can be affected by regulations at the local, state and federal level.
+Whether you want to open a restaurant featuring your grandma’s Italian pasta, take your business national, or teach at the local school, you are affected by local, state, and federal regulations.

 Why it Matters